thomaspatrickhill/Mod_5_Project/README.md

 All images are uniform in size: 120x120

-## Phase 1 of this project consists of classifying whether a given Pokémon has evolved using a Convolutional Neural Network
+## Phase 1: Classifying whether a given Pokémon has evolved using a Convolutional Neural Network

 ### Models: